The Economics of Needs and Limits

 A theory for sustainable well-being

 ENL is a conceptual framework that is intended to replace standard economics in this guiding role.
-Its main purpose is to provide analysts with the analytical tools required to establish rational economic objectives based on the goal of sustainable well-being.
+Its main purpose is to provide thinkers with analytical tools to establish rational economic objectives based on the goal of sustainable well-being.
 The concepts and methods of standard economics will still be required, but primarily to analyze an economy's operations as these objectives are being pursued.

 The ENL framework has two important attributes.
 The first is its social neutrality.
 This means that ENL is not slanted to either the progressive view of society, which values social solidarity over individual freedom, or the conservative view, which values freedom over solidarity.
 Second, the framework is technologically neutral.
 This means that economic progress is seen exclusively as an increase in sustainable well-being.
 Rising technological sophistication, economic growth, and other factors are thus seen as irrelevant in this regard.